sugat1234/AutomationPractice/README.md

 com.yourlogo.accountcreation<br>
 --Registration.java      (This java file contains steps to register a fresh email id)<br>

-com.yourlogo.buyproduct<br>
+--Login.java              (This java file contains steps to login into application)<br>
---BuyProduct.java         (This java file contains steps to login, buy a product, verify the order details)<br>
+--BuyProduct.java         (This java file contains steps to buy a product and verify the order details)<br>

 com.yourlogo.testdata<br>
 --TestData.java          (This java file extracts data from Excel and it copies to a HashMap for use.)<br>